colonial militia were local defense forces, often used to respond to Native American attacks

 The military revolution in Europe after the 1648 Treaty of Westphalia enabled monarchs to seize control of warfare from nobles who had previously directed their subjects to attack rivals.
 The nobles became leaders in the monarch's army, and the power of centralized governments increased.

 Parliament continued to rely upon the Royal Navy plus the militia for defense against invasion.
 The elite blocked the creation of a standing army, fearing the king might use it to overpower nobles in England.
 The English Civil War in the mid-1600's demonstrated the threat.
+Making it necessary for monarchs to obtain Parliamentary approval to finance an army also limited the king or queen's ability to engage in foreign wars that lacked popular support.
+The monarch had power of the sword, but Parliament had power of the purse.

 The Virginia General Assembly did hire rangers at times to patrol the backcountry.
 During the French and Indian War colonies creating "provincial regulars," the closest equivalent to the professional soldiers that developed in the English army.
+Provincial regulars enlisted for a term of service and were guaranteed pay for that period.

 George Washington got his first experience as a military commander trying to defend the western edge of colonial settlement with provincial regulars and militia.
-His first portrait, painted in 1772, shows him dressed in the uniform of the Virginia Regiment of Provincial Regulars.1
+His first portrait, painted in 1772, shows him dressed in the uniform of the Virginia Regiment of Provincial Regulars.

 George Washington was an officer in the Virginia Regiment of Provincial Regulars